Covid-19 Business Support Hub

 Furthermore, as an employer, you are eligible to claim for Employer’s National Insurance Contributions and minimum Employer’s Pension Contributions - 3% if opted in.

-So, if you receive a regular wage as a Director, your grant will be calculated at 80% of your salary as at 19th March 2020.
+So, if you receive a regular salary as a Director, your grant will be calculated at 80% of your salary as at 19th March 2020.

-The financial fallout from Coronavirus - and the measures introduced to combat its spread - is something we’re all beginning to feel.
+The financial fallout from Coronavirus - and the measures introduced to combat its spread - is something we’re all trying to come to terms with.

 So, the team of experts at Danbro Financial Planning (DFP), have taken a look at some ‘dos’ and ‘don’ts’, to help you with things like pensions, investments, mortgages, and insurance policies.
 Read more on our blog.